Hmerac/CloudWatchAgentInstallationWithAnsible/README.md

 # CloudWatchAgentInstallationWithAnsible

-This repository includes Ansible-Playbook to install and start CloudWatch Agent to a Linux based EC2 instance.
+This repository includes Ansible-Playbook to install and start CloudWatch Agent to a Linux based EC2 instance and a configuration JSON file to collect some crucial metrics from it.

 ## Ansible-Playbook: